mirrexagon/lua-irc-engine/README.md

 Lua IRC
 =======
-A __work-in-progress__ (ie. not ready for use yet) Lua IRC module that tries to be minimal and extensible.
+A Lua IRC module that tries to be minimal and extensible.

+Lua IRC is a basic IRC "translator".
+It provides basic message parsing and a way to add sending convienience functions and command handlers, but leaves the actual processing of commands to the host.
+For example, it does not implement CTCP or keep a list of joined channels.

+It is still a __work-in-progress__ and has not been tested much.
+Bugs are most likely present.

 The construction `{TODO: [text]}` indicates something I still have to document or figure out how to implement.